kevgo/text-runner/README.md

 </a>

-The class `tr_createFile` tells TextRunner to run the `createFile` action here, which makes it create a file.
+The class `tr_createFile` tells TextRunner to run the `createFile` action here, which makes it create a file in its working directory.
-It takes the filename and content to create from the text inside this block (not metadata, but the same text the user sees), and creates the file in the current working directory.
+It takes the filename and content to create from the text inside this block (not invisible metadata, but the document's content which the user sees), and creates the specified file.
 Text outside of `<a>` tags is ignored.

 Now run `text-run` on the command line to test this document.